 Krones Craftmate and JetAir Can Drying System Help Lewis & Clark Increase Production by 600%

 The Brewers Association reports that craft dollar value grew 10% last year, reaching $23.5 billion.
-That figure is especially impressive when compared against the overall beer market’s retail volume of $107.6 billion.
+That figure is especially impressive when compared to the overall beer market’s retail volume of $107.6 billion.
 With nearly $1 in every $4 spent going to craft, it’s no surprise that craft brewers are upgrading their lines to keep up with demand.
 With new equipment comes new concerns – like saving line space and bottle and can drying.

 What’s more, while craft breweries are giving large brewing a run for its money, they still need to distinguish themselves from other craft brewers.
 The Brewers Association tallied 5,234 craft brewers in 2016, and that number has been climbing for the last two decades.
 Montana-based Lewis & Clark Brewing Co. knows the struggle of standing out.
 With sixteen years in the industry, they set themselves apart using local Montana hops and Rocky Mountain water.
 Customers won’t know that unless they pick them up off the shelf, though.

 Lewis & Clark found that changing packaging made a difference.
 "In today's competitive environment, cans are a great way for us to set ourselves apart,” President Max Pigman says.
 Cans can be taken places bottles can’t, which is especially appealing to Montana’s outdoor demographic.
 “We quadrupled our sales the first year we switched from bottles to cans," Pigman reports.
 Clearly, the option to bring a can of Lewis & Clark on the trail was a selling point.
 The huge increase in sales led Lewis & Clark to look for a way to increase production.